 ARTICLE I: IN GENERAL

 Section 1.01.
-SHORT TITLE.
+SHORT TITLE

 This Ordinance shall be known and may be cited as the Hudson Township Zoning Ordinance and will be referred to herein as “this Ordinance.”

+Section 1.02.
+AUTHORITY

-Section 1.02 AUTHORITY.
-This Ordinance was adopted under the authority and intent of the Township Zoning Act (PA 184 of 1943), as amended, and is administered under the authority of the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 125.3101, et sec).
+This Ordinance was adopted under the authority and intent of the Township Zoning Act (PA 184 of 1943) as amended and is administered under the authority of the Michigan Zoning Enabling Act (PA 110 of 2006, MCL 125.3101, et sec).

-Section 1.03 PURPOSE.
-The Township of Hudson desires to provide for the orderly development of the Township, which is essential to the well-being of the community, and which will place no undue burden upon developers, industry, commerce or residents.
-The Township further desires to assure the provision of adequate sites for industry, commerce, and residences; to provide for the free movement of vehicles upon the proper streets and highways of the Township; to protect industry, commerce, and residences against incongruous and incompatible uses of land, and to promote the proper use of land and natural resources for the economic well-being for the Township as a whole; to assure the provision of adequate space for the parking of vehicles of customers using commercial, retail and industrial areas; and that all uses of land and buildings within the Township of Hudson be so related as to provide for economy in government and mutual support.
+Section 1.03.
+PURPOSE

+It is the purpose of this Zoning Ordinance to:

+Promote the public health, safety, and general welfare of the inhabitants of Hudson Township by encouraging the use of lands and natural resources in accordance with their character, adaptability and suitability for particular purposes;

+Enhance social and economic stability;

+Prevent excessive concentration of population;

+Reduce hazards due to flooding;

+Conserve and stabilize the value of property;

+Provide adequate open space for light and air;

+Prevent fire and facilitate the fighting of fires;

+Allow for a variety of residential housing types and commercial and industrial land uses;

+Lessen congestion on the streets and highways;

+Facilitate adequate and economical provision of transportation, sewerage and drainage, water supply and distribution, education, recreation and other public services and facilities;

+Assure adequate provision of the state's citizens for food, fiber, energy and other natural resources, including the preservation of farmland resources;

+Ensure appropriate locations and relationships for uses of land; and

+Facilitate the expenditure of funds for adequate public facilities and services to conform with the most advantageous uses of land, resources, and property, and any other purpose permitted by the Michigan Zoning Enabling Act.

 The result of such purposes of this Ordinance will promote and protect the public health, safety, and comfort, convenience, and general welfare of the residents, merchants, and workers in the Township of Hudson.

-ARTICLE II CONSTRUCTION OF LANGUAGE
+ARTICLE II: CONSTRUCTION OF LANGUAGE

 Section 2.01.
+RULES OF CONSTRUCTION

 The following rules of construction apply to the text of this Ordinance.

 The particular shall control the general.